 South Africa has attended every Meeting of States Parties, the First Review Conference in 2015, and intersessional meetings in 2011–2015.

-Statement of South Africa, UNGA First Committee on Disarmament and International Security, New York, 3 October 2017; and statement of South Africa, UN First Committee on Disarmament and International Security, New York, 20 October 2017.
-In October 2016, South Africa called on states that have not yet done so to join the Convention on Cluster Munitions as soon as possible and condemn the use of cluster munitions.
-Statement of South Africa, UNGA First Committee on Disarmament and International Security, New York, 4 October 2016; and statement of South Africa, UNGA First Committee on Disarmament and International Security, New York, 20 October 2016.
+Statement of South Africa, UN First Committee on Disarmament and International Security, New York, 29 October 2018.
+In October 2016 and October 2017, South Africa called on states that have not yet done so to join the Convention on Cluster Munitions as soon as possible and condemn the use of cluster munitions.
+Statement of South Africa, UNGA First Committee on Disarmament and International Security, New York, 3 October 2017; statement of South Africa, UNGA First Committee on Disarmament and International Security, New York, 20 October 2017; statement of South Africa, UNGA First Committee on Disarmament and International Security, New York, 4 October 2016; and statement of South Africa, UNGA First Committee on Disarmament and International Security, New York, 20 October 2016.

 In 2005, the Department of Foreign Affairs stated, “The South African Defence Force has manufactured and used submunitions in the past, which have been phased out, and is in the process of developing newer generations of submunitions.”
 Communication from the South African Delegation to the Conference on Disarmament to Pax Christi Netherlands, 19 January 2005.